tyronechen/intro-to-ML-for-bio/modules/index.md

 This workshop will be delivered using a mixture of lectures, hands-on practical sessions, and open discussions.

 ## Acknowledgements
 This workshop was developed by the memebers of the Tyagi lab at Monash University Australia.
-ALl authors have contributed equally <br>
+All authors have contributed equally <br>